commercionetwork/commercionetwork/x/documents/spec/README.md

 ## Abstract

-The `docs` module allows one to send a document to another user, and to retrieve the list of received documents receipts.
+The `docs` module allows one to share a document to other users.
+Then, the receivers can send back to the sender a receipt stating that they have seen the document.

 **Accessible to everyone**